tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 Convert documents into sequences of words.
 Additionally, create n-grams (represented by words united with underscores, e.g.
 "New_York") based on their frequency in the corpus.
-The transformations are applied on the column named `Corpus`.
+The transformations are applied on the column named `corpus`.
 If there is no column with that name, an exception is raised.
 See the [Tokenizer](../nlp/tokenizer.md) class for a description of the parameters.